TM2611/digital-garden/_notes/002 Permanent Notes/Git Ignore Cache.md

 You can confirm if this is the case by running `git ls-files --cached | grep .obsidian`.
 If any files show up, they are still tracked by git.

 ## # Solution
-[<sub><sup>Explain the solution that was implemented to resolve the problem.
-Include the steps you took, the resources you used, and any important learnings you want to highlight.</sup></sub>]

 ```bash
 // You can include code snippets like this